valery1707/koog/docs/docs/getting-started.md

 To use Koog, you need to include all necessary dependencies in your build configuration.

 !!! note
-    Check the latest version in the Maven Central Repository.
+    Replace `LATEST_VERSION` with the latest version of Koog published on Maven Central.

 === "Gradle (Kotlin DSL)"